st-mn/ml-trader-bot-web-front/README.md

 This web front-end includes the following features:

 - **Dashboard**: Provides an overview of account balance.
-- **Trading History**: List past trades.
-- **Market Data Visualization**: Presents market data in the form of charts and graphs for better analysis.
+- **Market Data Visualization**: Presents market data in the form of charts and graphs for analysis.

 ## Getting Started